Dictionary » Adjective Words » Fragile – Meaning, Definition, Synonyms and Antonyms

 Fragile – Meaning, Definition, Synonyms and Antonyms

-The word Fragile (Adjective) refers to something that is easily broken, damaged, or emotionally affected.
+The word Fragile (adjective) means something that is easily broken or damaged—physically or emotionally.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use Fragile correctly in sentences.

 Fragile Explained in Depth